Team Contact Information:Denver Nuggets

 In addition, Hess has been featured on NBA Inside Stuff, All-Access with Ahmad Rashad, NBATV and The Eating Network.
 He also has his own workout segment on the Altitude Sports & Entertainment network.

 A graduate of Ithaca College (N.Y.), Hess received a master’s degree in physical education with an emphasis on sports medicine and a bachelor’s degree in exercise science fitness and cardiac rehabilitation in ‘91.
-Hess became a Muscle Activation Techniques (M.A.T.) specialist in 2013.
+Hess became a Muscle Activation Techniques (M.A.T.) master specialist in 2013 and earned his RTSm (Resistance Training Specialist) mastery certificate in 2016.

 Hess lives to obtain peak performance in his own life.
 His wife, Alicia, is also a conditioning expert and the couple are proud parents of two amazing young men, Jordan and Korey.

-Felipe Eichenberger enters his fifth season as the assistant strength and conditioning coach for the Denver Nuggets.
+Felipe Eichenberger enters his sixth season with the Denver Nuggets and first season as the Associate Head Strength and Conditioning coach after serving the previous five years as the Assistant Strength and Conditioning coach.
 Eichenberger assists Steve Hess with the team’s weight training, conditioning and nutritional programs.

 A native of Ribeirão Preto, São Paulo, Brazil, Eichenberger attended Northwestern Oklahoma State University where he was a member of the basketball team all four years and graduated with his degree in health and sports science.